-- DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE. - DO NOT CONNECT TO OR USE IN CONJUNCTION WITH ANY AIR DISTRIBUTION DUCTWORK UNLESS SPECIFICALLY APPROVED FOR SUCH INSTALLATIONS. - IN CANADA: This appliance must be connected to a factory-built chimney conforming to CAN/ULC-S629, Standard for 650°C Factory-Built Chimneys. - UL 103 HT Chimney must be used from the first ceiling or floor penetration to the chimney cap. - Use 6" diameter type UL 103 HT chimney from one manufacturer (do not mix brands) or code approved masonry chimney with a flue liner. - Chimney must be fastened to each adjoining section. - Follow the chimney manufacturer's clearances and requirements. - Use the chimney manufacturer's fire stops, attic guards, roof supports, and flashings when passing through a ceiling (see "b" below). - No more than 180° of elbows (two 90° elbows, or two 45° & one 90° elbow, etc.) may be used for the entire system (connector and chimney).
+- DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE. - DO NOT CONNECT TO OR USE IN CONJUNCTION WITH ANY AIR DISTRIBUTION DUCTWORK UNLESS SPECIFICALLY APPROVED FOR SUCH INSTALLATIONS - IN CANADA: This appliance must be connected to a factory-built chimney conforming to CAN/ULC-S629, Standard for 650°C Factory-Built Chimneys. - UL 103 HT Chimney must be used from the first ceiling or floor or wall penetration to the chimney cap. - Use 6" diameter type UL 103 HT chimney from one manufacturer (do not mix brands) or code approved masonry chimney with a flue liner. - Chimney connector and chimney must be fastened to the stove and each adjoining section. - Follow the chimney manufacturer's clearances and requirements. - Use the chimney manufacturer's fire stops, attic guards, roof supports, and flashings when passing through a ceiling or thimble when passing through a combustible wall. - No more than 180° of elbows (two 90° elbows, or two 45° & one 90° elbow, etc.).
 NOTE: Additional elbows may be allowed if draft is sufficient.
 Whenever elbows are used the draft is adversely affected.
 Additional chimney height may be required to boost draft.

-Drafting Performance

-Draft is the force which moves air from the appliance up through the chimney.
+Drafting Performance Draft is the force which moves air from the appliance up through the chimney.
 The amount of draft in your chimney depends on the length of the chimney, local geography, nearby obstructions and other factors.
 Too much draft may cause excessive temperatures in the appliance and may damage the heater.
 Inadequate draft may cause backpuffing into the room and 'plugging' of the chimney.
 Inadequate draft will cause the appliance to leak smoke into the room through appliance and chimney connector joints.
 An uncontrollable burn or excessive temperature indicates excessive draft.